How to Eat Your Vegetables Raw (With NO Gas or Bloating!)

 Many people assume that all raw vegetables are good for them.
-But raw vegetables are only beneficial as a food source IF you can digest them, which is more of a widespread issue than most people realize.
+But raw vegetables are only beneficial as a food source if you can digest them, which is more of a widespread issue than most people realize.

 Additionally, some raw vegetables are better than others, so be careful with what you munch and learn to choose the best raw vegetables of the bunch.